 This page is for you!
 We know it can be overwhelming to get started with home education.
-We’re here to help with some of the basics of homeschooling in Nova Scotia.
+We’re can help with some of the basics of homeschooling in Nova Scotia.

-This page gathers together some of our most popular resources and suggestions for getting started with homeschooling in Nova Scotia.
-If, after reading through these resources and hints you’d still like more guidance, please don’t hesitate to reach out using the contact form.
+We've pulled together some of our most popular resources for getting started with homeschooling in Nova Scotia.
+If you’d still like more guidance, please don’t hesitate to reach out using the contact form.

 YES!
 Homeschooling is legal in every province of Canada.
 In Nova Scotia, the Department of Education outlines the legislation for home education.
-You should start by reviewing the legislation and Q&A on the Nova Scotia Department of Education website about homeschooling.
+Start by reviewing the legislation and homeschooling Q&A on the Nova Scotia Department of Education website.
 This site details the requirements.

 If your child is pre-school age (under 5), you’re already home educating them!
 Everything we do with and around our children helps them learn.
 Playing, singing, reading, colouring, talking, even chores is facilitating learning.
 Transitioning from this to your first year of homeschooling is quite simple.
-You can begin to add more advanced topics to your playing, reading, and conversations.
-If you’re looking for more structure, you can begin by adding short “lessons” to your day, increasing the time you spend with structured activities as it suits you and your child.
+First, you can begin to add more advanced topics to your playing, reading, and conversations.
+If you’re looking for more structure, you can begin by adding short “lessons” to your day.
+Then you can increase the time you spend with structured activities as it suits you and your child.

 When you’re ready to register for grade primary, (in the year your child turns five), you’ll:

-We also recommend that you take a look at the Roles and Responsibilities page from the Department of Education to understand your legal obligations as a homeschooling parent.
+Dont' forget to take a look at the Roles and Responsibilities page from the Department of Education.
+This helps you to understand your legal obligations as a homeschooling parent.
 Don’t worry, they’re not onerous!

 The Homeschooling in Nova Scotia site also has a wonderful resource that outlines the steps for starting to homeschool in Nova Scotia.